Fire services

 Follow the advice of your accommodation provider and local authorities.

-If you're near the coast, move to high ground straight away if advised, or if you:
+If you're near the coast, move to high ground immediately if advised, or if you:

 Don't wait for official warnings such as alarms or sirens.
-Once on high ground, monitor local media.
+Once on high ground, check local media.

 More information:

-If you plan to bring medication, check if it's legal in Timor-Leste.
-Take enough legal medicine for your trip.
+Ensure your medication is legal overseas.
+If you plan to bring medication, check with the Timor-Leste Embassy or Consulate if it's legal in Timor-Leste.
+Take enough for your whole trip.

 Carry a copy of your prescription and a letter from your doctor stating: